 - Test the wheels.

-- Want Your She-Shed on Wheels?
-Follow These 7 Steps
+- Want Your Shed on Wheels?
+Follow These 7 Simple steps

 - The benefits of having a shed on wheels

-Want Your She-Shed on Wheels?
-Follow These 7 Steps
+Want Your Shed on Wheels?
+Follow These 7 Simple steps

 Below are seven essential, but easy steps to follow so you can get your shed mobile!
 Keep reading for steps and tips for putting your shed on wheels!